FalseNegativeLab/mlscorecheck/README.rst

 In a nutshell
 =============

-One comes across some performance scores of binary classification reported for a dataset and finds them suspicious (typo, unorthodox evaluation methodology, etc.).
-With the tools implemented in the ``mlscorecheck`` package one can test if the scores are consistent with each other and the assumptions on the experimental setup.
+One comes across some performance scores of binary classification reported for a dataset and finds them suspicious (typo, unorthodox evaluation methodology, leaky data preparation, etc.).
+With the tools implemented in the ``mlscorecheck`` package one can test if the reported performance scores are consistent with each other and the assumptions on the experimental setup.

 The consistency tests are numerical and **not** statistical: if inconsistencies are identified, it means that either the assumptions on the evaluation protocol or the reported scores are incorrect.